Han Sui

-Han Sui (140s - June or July 215), courtesy name Wenyue, originally named Han Yue, was a military general and minor warlord who lived during the late Eastern Han dynasty of China.
+Han Sui (140s (Note: The Dianlüe recorded that Han Sui was in his 70s when he died.
+Thus by calculation, his birth year should be in the 140s.) - June or July 215 (Note: According to Cao Cao's biography in Sanguozhi, Han Sui was killed in the 5th month of the 20th year of the Jian'an era of Liu Xie's reign.
+This corresponds to 15 June to 13 July 215 on the Julian calendar.)), courtesy name Wenyue, originally named Han Yue, (Note: The Xiandi Chunqiu recorded that Han changed his name along with Bian after the Han authorities offered a fiefdom of 1000 households for their capture during the Liang Province rebellion.) was a military general and minor warlord who lived during the late Eastern Han dynasty of China.
 For most of his life, he was active in Liang Province (涼州; covering parts of present-day Shaanxi and Gansu) and was involved in several rebellions against the Han government and the warlord Cao Cao.